Integration with React

 npm install

-Download the trial RichText package and follow steps mentioned in the README file.
-Note that trial RichText is available 30 days only.
+Download the trial RichText package and follow the steps in the README file.
+The trial license is valid for 30 days.

-Open the Richtext.jsx file and import RichText source files.
-Note that:
+Open Richtext.jsx and import the RichText source files.

 import 'dhx-richtext-package/dist/richtext.css';